-The poster presentation will be a 4 min presentation each student will do to present a recent article on positive psychology.
+The poster presentation will be a 3-4 min presentation each student will do to present a recent article on positive psychology.
 Dr. Holder will grade your poster presentation for both content (i.e., depth, how you discuss, integrate and evaluate research from a recent peer-reviewed journal, original thought, and relating your topic to theories) and presentation (e.g., your overall framework, clarity, attractiveness, accessibility, creativity, and originality).
 Additionally, on your poster presentation you will outline an exercise, related to the paper you are presenting, designed to enhance well-being.
-Dr. Holder will give a presentation in class which you can use as a template to help develop your own presentation.
+Dr. Holder will give several presentations in class, which you can use as templates to help develop your own presentation.

 The identity box is a task where students create a virtual or real box that displays their strengths and present this to the class.
 It is designed to enhance your social relations, allow you to be creative, give you an opportunity to better understand yourself and your classmates.
 Examples will be given in class.

 The playbook is a series of tasks (e.g., completing a questionnaire and reflecting on it to increase your understanding of yourself and increase your happiness) that you complete on paper and hand in to the TAs.
-Many will be completed in class.
+Many will be completed in class but others you will complete outside of class.